lethal-guitar/RigelEngine/README.md

 If you're using git-bash on Windows, an easy way to do so is by adding the corresponding `export` commands in your`.bashrc`.

-_Note_: All of the above would need slight adjustments in order to create a 32-bit build.
-Also I haven't tried building 32-bit so far, so it's possible that some additional changes would be necessary.

 ***